riceissa/dlw-tutorial-post/post.md

 This section is an official request for feedback from readers of this forum.

 ## Did you already know about DLW?
 Do you use it for anything?

+I will talk a little about my own experience using DLW.
+I've found it useful for...

+* doing PW/OW work
+* doing some experimental data exploration (example: indirect flow of money from Open Phil to MIRI, by combining DLW with OW)

 ## Potential new features - what are your thoughts?
 ### More foundation giving data
 ### More individual giving data